torviswesley/legoeso-pdf-manager/README.md

 3. Extract and collect data from pdf documents that can be stored - @ request

 ## Changes v1.2.2
-1. Implemented new DataTable widget child rows to allow access to document metadata
+1. Implemented new DataTable widget child rows to allow access to document metadata.
-2. Removed support Bootstrap v5.2.0-beta1
+2. Removed Bootstrap v5.2.0-beta1 support
 3. Added support for jQuery Ui widgets
 4. Implemented jQuery Ui progressbar
-5. Improved performance working with large files
+5. Improved performance working with large files.
-6. Added WP Cron scheduled clean-up to remove unmapped and unused files weekly, zip files created by the plugin will expire and deleted after 7 days.
+6. Added WP Cron scheduled clean-up to remove unmapped and unused files weekly, and zip files created by the plugin will expire and be deleted after 7 days.

 ## Changes v1.2.1
 1. Resolved WordPress security vulnerabilities